snehaheda/payments-library/Apex-API/Apex-API-Docs-and-Samples/index.md

 Creates a PM class from an existing SOQL **bt_stripe__Payment_Method__c** object.

 #### Properties
-* __stripeToken__ Tokenized card string represantation (tok_XXXXXXXXX); see Token object on Stripe REST API docs.
-USE THIS instead of raw card data if possible.
+* __paymentGatewayId__ Id of the Payment Gateway associated with the Stripe Payment Method.
+Required.
 * __customer__ reference to bt_stripe.P360_API_v1.Customer object for associating Payment Method to Customer.
 Required.
 * __cardHolderName__ Name on the card.
 Required.
+* __stripeToken__ Tokenized card string represantation (tok_XXXXXXXXX); see Token object on Stripe REST API docs.
+USE THIS instead of raw card data if possible.
+OR
 * __cardNumber__ The card number, as a string without any separators.
 Required.
 * __cardExpYear__ Two or four digit number representing the card's expiration year.
 Required.
 * __cardExpMonth__ Two digit number representing the card's expiration month.
 Required.
 * __cvv__ Card security code.
 Not required, but it is good practice to always pass this property.
-* __paymentGatewayId__ Id of the Payment Gateway associated with the Stripe Payment Method.
-Required.
 * __record__ **bt_stripe__Payment_Method__c** record of the Payment Method.
 Available after calling the `registerPM()` method.

 #### Actions